JanusAQP: Efficient Partition Tree Maintenance for Dynamic Approximate Query Processing: Experiments

 \subsection{Setup}

-To set up each experiment, we select a single aggregate attribute and one or more predicate attributes.
 We generate query workloads of 2000 queries by uniformly sampling from rectangular range queries over the predicates.
 We then initialize a \sys instance with a user-specified sample rate, a catch-up ratio and a number of leaf nodes of the partition tree to compare with other baselines (these parameters directly control the Throughput, Query Latency, and Storage Size).